-Pacific Zen Institute is a community in the Rinzai Zen tradition that embraces koan practice, creativity, and real life.
+Pacific Zen Institute is a community in the Rinzai Zen tradition (Chan), which embraces Zen koan practice, creativity, and real life.

 Our mission is to create a culture of transformation through meditation, koans, conversation, and the arts.

 After twenty years of teaching koans in a classical way, John Tarrant discovered ways of teaching koans that can orient anyone, including people who have no experience with meditation or Zen, towards a rich, full engagement with their own lives, and towards awakening.

 “In Zen, awakening comes of letting go of things.
 All rests on uncertainty.”
 John Tarrant, Gates & Obstacles.
 Feb.
 28, 2021.

 Working with Koans – A transcribed talk by John Tarrant Roshi

 ‘A koan is a piece of old wisdom in a very concise form.
 I think of it as a vial of ancient light that has been passed down to us.
 It’s the same light that was in the heart of the teacher who invented the koan.
 So, if you can get the vial open, what will pour out is your inheritance.
 It won’t be the usual kind of inheritance with bank accounts, real estate, debts and family feuds.
 This inheritance will be a perspective—the way an old master saw and experienced the world.’